FAQs: What to Expect When Traveling to Vietnam During Tet Holiday?

 Everyone in rush for Tet preparation

 All the major means of transportation remain to operate during Tet, but you really should book well in advance.
 You won’t have much fun if you try to show up and buy a ticket at the public bus/train stations, and the airports.
-Most Vietnamese would leave for their hometown to celebrate the coming of the New Year with their families; transportation becomes packed in the days before and after the holiday.
+Most Vietnamese would leave for their hometown to celebrate the coming of the New Year with their families; transportation becomes packed in the days before and after the holidays to Vietnam.
 Plan extra time if you'll be wanting to move around the country.
 It’s highly recommended to rather book with local travel agencies than travel by public transportation these Tet days.

 Q: Should I travel to Vietnam during Tet holiday?

 Definitely YES if you plan well in advance for your trip.
 Threeland Travel has been operating many group/private tours during Tet holiday, and our tourists all agreed that: “It is a joyous time to be in this country and with enough planning and preparation, it would be an awesome experience.”

 We understand that you may have thousands queries for your holidays to Vietnam during Tet holiday, then please don’t hesitate to now for instant support as Tet holiday is coming soon.